Javier Hernández: 2012–13: Second Premier League title

 In another FA Cup match against Reading on 18 February, Hernández scored in the 72nd minute, giving United a 2–0 lead.
 His goal would end up being a deciding factor as United went on to win the game 2–1.
 Although he started in United's 2–0 Premier League victory against QPR on 23 February 2013, he did not score in the match and he didn't score again until 10 March in another FA Cup match against Chelsea which ended in a 2–2 draw.
+Hernández clinched his second league title with United on 22 April after a 3–0 victory over Aston Villa with four matches left for the season.
 Hernández opened the scoring in manager Sir Alex Ferguson's final home game at Old Trafford against Swansea City.
 After a free kick was not cleared, he slotted in from six yards in the first half to put United 1–0 up, in a game they went on to win 2–1.
 Hernández scored United's last goal of the season and the final goal of the Ferguson era, when he tapped in a cross from close range in a 5–5 draw away at West Bromwich Albion on the final day.

-2013–15: Lack of playing time and departure
+2013–15: Lack of playing time and loan at Real Madrid

 Hernández scored his first goal of the season under new manager David Moyes on 25 September 2013, netting the only goal of a home win over rivals Liverpool in the third round of the League Cup.
 On 26 October, with his first league goal of the campaign, he headed the winner as they came from behind to defeat Stoke 3–2 at Old Trafford.
 Three days later, he recorded a brace – starting with a penalty – in a 4–0 win against Norwich City in the next round of the League Cup.
 In the tournament's semi-finals, his goal from Adnan Januzaj's cross in the last minute of extra time forced a penalty shootout, which United lost to Sunderland.

-On 29 August 2015, it was reported that Manchester United manager Louis van Gaal had told Hernández he could leave the club before the closure of the transfer window.
-Although with one year of his contract still remaining, it was unclear with scale of transfer fee United would demand for him.

-Hernández played in what proved to be his final match for Manchester United on 22 August in a scoreless draw against Newcastle United at Old Trafford.
-He came on as a substitute in the 67th minute, replacing Adnan Januzaj.
-As he often came on as a substitute during his time with Manchester United, Hernández's minutes per goal ratio is among the most prolific in the history of the Premier League.